juggy/sf-food-truck/README.md

 - 1.5h create rails app with deps, load data and tests
 - 1.5h create the ember app and beasic app layout.
 - 0.5 hook up the backend and front end with fetch
-- x.x Add controller and ember tests
+- 1.0 Add controller and ember tests
 - x.x deploy on heroku
 - 0.5 write README